havocp/xsbt-wiki/Getting-Started/Getting-Started-Full-Def.md

  - Settings from `Build.settings` and `Project.settings` in your `.scala` files.
  - Your user-global settings; for example in `~/.sbt/build.sbt` you can define settings affecting _all_ your projects.
- - Settings injected by plugins, see [[Using Plugins]] coming up next.
+ - Settings injected by plugins, see [[using plugins|Getting Started Using Plugins]] coming up next.
  - Settings from `.sbt` files in the project.
  - FIXME parse this: "settings that configure the global plugin definition for a project-level plugin definition as if it were declared locally"